4 golden rules for naming your new start-up business

 So what is the Funding for Lending Scheme?
 We look at the initiative launched by HM Treasury and the Bank of England to get banks lending

-Announced in July 2012 and officially launched in August by the Bank of England and HM Treasury, the Funding for Lending Scheme is a large-scale attempt to boost lending from banks and building societies if you’re ready to fund your business.
+Announced in July 2012 and officially launched in August by the Bank of England and HM Treasury, the Funding for Lending Scheme is a large-scale attempt to boost lending from banks and building societies if you’re ready to fund your business without a loan.

 The scheme provides cheap loans to banks, which they in turn can use to increase the number of loans and mortgages that they offer to businesses and individuals.